 Yield: When choosing your investment the most important factor is yield.
 Gross yield is the annual rent divided by the purchase price.
 So if a property lets for £850pcm and you buy it for £170,000 your yield is 6% per annum.
 To work out your net Yield you need to take off the rent any costs (fees, tax, maintenance etc).
 Also some landlords (airing on the side of caution) feel 10 months paid rent per year could be more prudential for their figures.
 If you are looking at properties pop in and see us and we will work this all out for you.

 We access all of our let properties on a regular basis.
 We look at other similar properties to decide an amount per calendar month a tenant would pay.
 We don’t believe in losing a great tenant for £10/£20 per month though.
 We always make our suggestions to a landlord and give guidance and advice.
 Rent can only change once per year.

 Letting can be labour intensive.
 Yes when a tenancy is perfect is can be easier but busy landlords just want to know everything is right and get the rent in their account every month.
 Some tenancies we have managed we have had to visit the property with tradesmen more than once a week.
 Boilers not switching on, leaky tanks, fuses blowing, air in the radiators the list goes on.
 We also monitor our telephone calls and emails night times, Sundays and bank holidays.
 We remove all the stress and work from the landlord.

 You will need a smoke alarm on each level as well as a Carbon Monoxide alarm in every room with a solid fuel burning appliance.
 Properties with any gas appliances will need a current annual gas safety certificate (we can help with this).
 It is also recommended (not mandatory) to have your electrics safety checked.
-You will also need an Energy Performance certificate – these last 10 years – we can organise this for you.
+You will also need an Energy Performance certificate of at least an E - these last 10 years - we can organise this for you.

 Cooper Adams will takes your instructions on whether you accept children, pets, smokers… etc